What is Stew Smith Fitness? Specific Training for Tactical Professions

 Specifically, this means a mindset shift about fitness.
 In tactical fitness, you need to get GOOD at everything, not just great at things you love to do from previous sports (strengths), but also good at things you may have never tried or never liked doing (weaknesses).
 Here is why: A weakness will be exposed within the first day of any tactical profession training/selection program.

-You are also going to have to adopt a long-term training approach that you can use to get TO the training, THROUGH the training, as well as AFTER the training to maintain your tactical fitness abilities to stay an operator.
+You are also going to have to adopt a long-term training approach that you can use to get TO the training, THROUGH the training, and AFTER the training to maintain your tactical fitness and remain an operator.

 Turn Weaknesses Into Strengths And Maintain Your Strengths.